dcreager/dcreager.net/_posts/2010-01-05-omnigraffle-export.markdown

 in LaTeX, I have to export my figures into EPS or PDF (depending on whether I'm creating a PostScript or PDF version of the paper) before I can use them in my documents.
-It's easy enough to use the Export dialog to do this (keyboard shortcut: Command-Option-E), but ideally I'd like the ability to export figures from the command line.
+It's easy enough to use the Export dialog to do this (keyboard shortcut: ⌥⌘E), but ideally I'd like the ability to export figures from the command line.
 Coupled with a good Makefile, this would let me run a simple `make paper` command, and automatically re-export any necessary figures before rebuilding the paper itself.

 Luckily, OmniGraffle has always had rather good support for being controlled via AppleScript.
 The commands can be somewhat